cmausley/README_Generator/README_Generator/README_generated.md

 ## Questions

-If you have any questions please email me at christinamausley@gmail.com.
+If you have any questions, email me at christinamausley@gmail.com.

 ## Credits